Proposal timeline for the 2022-2023 academic year:

-The University Committee on Teaching administers a grant from the Brown Foundation for the purpose of fostering excellence in undergraduate teaching at Rice.
-The Committee is charged with supporting any appropriate means to this end, including "seminars and other programs aimed to improve the quality of teaching, and...studies and experimental tests of new instructional methods or programs."
-Funding for grants in previous years has ranged from a few hundred dollars to awards of $5,000.
+The University Committee on Teaching invites all Rice faculty members to submit grant proposals for projects that foster excellence in undergraduate teaching at Rice.
+Funds for these Brown Foundation Teaching grants can be used to support a variety of activities, including “seminars and other programs aimed to improve the quality of teaching, and ... studies and experimental tests of new instructional methods or programs.”
+In previous years, awards have ranged from a few hundred dollars to $5,000.

 Full-time and research faculty members at Rice are eligible to apply.
 Proposals may be submitted individually or by a group of faculty.